 At the moment I’m actually in the midst of trying to turn this into passive income through the advice of my friend Ross Tavendale.

-The idea is that I slowly remove myself in every section of the business.
+The idea is that I slowly remove myself from every section of the business.

 Doing this is a hugely complicated process and it remains to be seen how successful I’ll actually be in doing this – but time will tell.

 Needless to say, there are many many moving parts within running a business of any kind